 Divider text here

 The new Belgium-Guinea partnership is twofold.
-A initiating programme was signed in 2016, with three interventions entrusted to Enabel.
-At the same time, a cooperation programme for the period 2018-2021 is being prepared.
+In 2016, an initiating programme was signed, with three interventions entrusted to Enabel.
+A cooperation programme for the period 2019-2023 was signed in December 2018.
 This approach must ensure rapid, concrete results for the benefit of the population of Guinea.